 When Chelsea manager Jose Mourinho won his first League Cup win in 2005 against Liverpool his team went on a spell that resulted in a run of trophies.
 When asked about how important this final was to him compared to winning the League or Champions League, he replied:

 “I just think about the moment – only this game.
 We have a final to win and nothing else matters,”

-No doubt the loss of Nemanja Matic due to suspension will be a huge blow to the Blues as the midfielder has been a key player throughout the season alongside Fabregas, they are also without Jon Mikel Obi, who is still recovering from a knee injury.
+No doubt the loss of Nemanja Matic due to suspension will be a huge blow to the Blues as the midfielder has been a key player throughout the season alongside Fabregas, they are also without Jon Mikel Obi, who is still recovering from a left knee injury.

 On Betfair Marketplace Chelsea are currently odd on at 1.38 to lift the League Cup and 1.7 to do it in 90 minutes.

 Chelsea are ahead with out-wright odds of 1/3 and Tottenham at 9/4.

 William Hill are also confident that the league leaders will lift the trophy, having Chelsea at 1/3 compare to Spurs who are at 5/2, click on the banner below to sign up and get the latest odds from William Hill.

 Whoever ends lifting the trophy it hopes to be a derby cup final to remember!